albertlauncher/documentation/src/contributing.md

 ## Code

-The **place for official plugin repositories** is the [Albert launcher organization](https://github.com/orgs/albertlauncher/repositories).
+The place for official plugin repositories is the [Albert launcher organization](https://github.com/orgs/albertlauncher/repositories).
-Distributed native plugins are submodules in the [Albert repository plugins directory](https://github.com/albertlauncher/albert/tree/main/plugins).
-Python plugins in the [Python repository plugins directory](https://github.com/albertlauncher/albert-plugin-python/tree/main/plugins) respectively.

-The **main branch** of a plugin repository represents the latest version that is or will be distributed with the application and therefore has to be protected.
+The main branch of a plugin repository represents the latest version that is or will be distributed with the application and therefore has to be protected.
-Contributions _have to pass peer reviewing_ via pull request.
+Contributions have to pass peer reviewing via pull request.
 As such contributors have to work on their own fork and send a PR.
 The rationale is to ensure

 - Safety.
 For users and developers.
 - Simplicity.
 Upstream main branch is reviewed and distributable.
 - Tidiness. `git status` is clean or contains approved plugin changes.

-### Fixes and Features

-Before putting a lot of effort into a contribution, open an issue and discuss your planned changes.
-This is important, because there is a chance that your changes may be rejected.
-Contributing to existing plugins is straightforward.

-1. Fork the repository.
-1. Work on the fork.
-1. Send a pull request.
-1. Go through the review process.

 ### New plugins